these are the memories that mark the passage

 I used to watch Dawson's Creek.
-It was a bit of a guilty pleasure.
-Although it was for teenage hearts it succeeded in touching mine.
+It was something of a guilty pleasure being for teenage hearts, though it succeeded in touching mine.
 The reasons were simple.
 It resonated with my own coming-of-age and took me back to a seminal time when the attitudes and values that would inform my life were crystallised.
 A kind of spirituality was born in me then which would evolve down the years.
 The friendships made have a special memory which has become all the more marked with time.

 Arran was a setting that Allan waxed about so much that by the time I went there it was already near to a Shangri-La in my mind.
 A lifetime of visits have helped keep the romance alive.
 Increasingly as I go back I am able to tap into memories of past-times with an ever greater clarity of feeling.
 There is a kind of mystical essence in doing that which heightens the value.
 Leaving the island after a few days holiday this summer, I was sitting out on the deck aboard one of the older ferries listening to music.
 It was a rare sunny afternoon.
 Every song thrown up by the ipod seemed to have significance beyond the moment, particularly Janis Ian’s “Days Like These”.
 Janis’s albums had been on the backdrop of our teenage years.
 When I got home I watched a Dawson’s Creek DVD just to indulge the sentiment some more and “Days Like These” played out the finale as if in perfect resonance.
 These synchronicities may be of dubious reality but they are hard not to pick up on.